Pattern formation in a coupled driven diffusive system: Numerical integration of the Stochastic Field Theory

-Our largest parameter space corresponds to the driven, high-density regime.
-This time, we cannot rely on the coupling values contained in Ref.~\cite{DWRLG2}, as they are specialized for the low-density phase.
-However, we can reduce the parameter space by discarding the term $ g_+ \phi_+^2$ in Eq.~\eqref{eq:eom-final}; see the simplifying assumptions in Sec.~\ref{sec:Continuum}.
+The driven, high-density regime involves a large parameter space.
+Here, we cannot rely on the coupling values obtained in Ref.~\cite{DWRLG2}, as they are specialized for the low-density phase.
+However, we can reduce the parameter space by discarding the term $ g_+ \phi_+^2$ in Eq.~\eqref{eq:eom-final}; see the simplifying assumptions in Appendix~\ref{appx:coefficients}.
 We then proceed by fixing a reasonable value for the noise strengths, $\sigma$.
-Fig.~\ref{fig:comparison} compares typical runs with and without the external conserved noises $\xi_{\pm}$ in \eqref{eq:eom} for $\rho=0.7$, $\delta =0$; and $\rho=0.7$, $\delta =1.0$, $g_-=0.5$, $g_0=0$.
+Fig.~\ref{fig:comparison} compares typical runs with and without the conserved noises $\xi_{\pm}$ in \eqref{eq:eom-final} for $\rho=0.7$, $\delta =0$; and $\rho=0.7$, $\delta =1.0$, $g_-=0.5$, $g_0=0$.
 The linear coefficients are given by the expressions in \eqref{eq:linear-coefs}.
-In accordance with observations made for models A and B in \cite{Garcia-Sancho}, we note that the external additive noise has little effect on the behavior \footnote{This is not true, however, for \textit{multiplicative noises} \cite{Garcia-Sancho}.}.
-We do expect the noise to become more relevant in the low-density regime and at interfaces, as we have verified for the microemulsion phase \footnote{In fact, for $\rho<\rho_c^{\mathrm{FT}}$, the fields will decay to zero, even if $\delta$ is maximal.
+We find that quantitative properties in the ordered phase are largely insensitive to the noise amplitude within a moderate range \footnote{This is not true, however, in the low-density regime and at interfaces, as we have verified for the microemulsion phase.
+In fact, for $\rho<\rho_c^{\mathrm{FT}}$, the fields will decay to zero, even if $\delta$ is maximal.
 Therefore, the noises act as source terms, which are crucial to the development of the microemulsion behavior.
-In another words, the microemulsion phase \textit{cannot} be observed without the noise terms in Eqs.~\eqref{eq:eom-final}.}.
-Since no appreciable quantitative changes are found when varying $\sigma$ (within some range) in the ordered phase, we fix the noise intensities to a moderate value $\sigma = 10^{-2}$.
+In another words, the microemulsion phase \textit{cannot} be observed without the noise terms in Eqs.~\eqref{eq:eom-final}.}, consistent with observations for Models A and B in \cite{Garcia-Sancho}.
+Accordingly, we fix the noise intensity to a moderate value, $\sigma = 0.01$.
+At very high noise levels, however, the system displays qualitatively new behaviors, most notably stripe reorientation [see Fig.~\ref{fig:comparison}(c,d)], suggesting that the high-noise limit of the model may contain additional phenomena worthy of future investigation.